University Honors Program

 The Freshman Orientation Program welcomes new students to the Loyola Marymount community.
 During Orientation, students are introduced to the academic and co-curricular programs of the University, meet with faculty for individual academic advisement, and are assisted in registering for courses.
 Students also become familiar with all of the services, activities, and resources available to them.
 Throughout the Orientation Program, students interact in small groups, led by current LMU students.
 Since Orientation provides a useful introduction to the people, programs, and opportunities LMU offers.
 All incoming freshmen are required to participate in the program.
 For additional information, please contact the Orientation office at 310.338.7429 or email@example.com.

 The Transfer Orientation Program is the best way to acclimate to life at LMU.
 Orientation helps students become familiar with their new campus, learn about student life, and introduce them to current and other new students as well as helpful and friendly faculty and staff.
 Some of the activities that take place at orientation include: opportunities to meet faculty and discuss questions about the University; introductions to LMU's wide-ranging events, clubs, and organizations; discussions with current students about various involvement opportunities on campus; and a chance to speak with representatives from all administration areas (Registrar, One Card, Financial Aid, etc.).
-For additional information regarding Transfer Orientation, please contact the Transfer Programs office at firstname.lastname@example.org or 310.338.5252.
+For additional information regarding Transfer Orientation, please contact Transfer Admission at firstname.lastname@example.org.

 Postbaccalaureate Premedical Program